HERALDS CAMPAIGN

 No member of the First has a greater legacy than Whyonah.
 In the aftermath of the Outsider War, Noth was left a barren plain.
 The first Herald to be blessed with the gift of prescience, Whyonah knew that the other Herald's artefacts of civilization would all fail; but life would still persist.
 Live must still persist.
 So began the greatest of the First's projects; the biological restoration of Noth.
 Whyonah traveled the breadth of the world, scouring the empty expanse for seeds, saplings, and wildlife.
 With the gods guiding her footsteps, she found an Outsider God reliquary; a nature preserve.

-It was here that the once teeming jungles of Noth survived, and began to spread.
+It was here that the once teeming jungles of Noth survived, and with her encouragement, began to spread.
 Initially, her project was poorly received by the First; flora and fauna were only needed for cultivars, and the wild landscape threatened their still small societies, taking away arable land and introducing dangerous animals that risked the people.
-In her wisdom, Whyonah did not argue with the First, she simply showed them three lessons.
+In her wisdom, Whyonah did not argue with the First, she simply showed them three lessons;

 It is believed that in this demonstration Whyonah inspired some of the Herald's greatest works; Ttsgohal's invention of the No-Box, to help inoculate future societies from stagnation; Ttiana pivoted from projects with metal and stone, and showed her followers how to build from renewable materials without choking the land; Sandro began creating stories and songs of plantlife, so future generations could sing and recall the uses or dangers of different flora; and Gilgahn fought and then lived beside these new wild beasts, finding inspiration in how they hunted prey to use in his own martial instruction.